nskvir/RepEnrich/README.md

 	Reported 48299773 alignments to 1 output stream(s)

 The total mapping reads is the `# of reads processed` - `# reads that failed to align`.
-Here our total mapping reads is: `92084909` - `17061693` = `75023216`
+Here our total mapping reads are:
+`92084909 - 17061693 = 75023216`

 ### Step 4) Run RepEnrich on the data

 Now we have all the information we need to run RepEnrich.
-Here is an example: for default
+Here is an example (for default annotation):
-annotation:

     python RepEnrich.py /data/mm9_repeatmasker.txt /data/sample_A sample_A /data/hg19_setup_folder sampleA_multimap.fastq sampleA_unique.bam --cpus 16